SergioQuintanillaGracia/modpy/README.md

 # modpy
-A simple mod manager currently in development.
+A simple mod manager made in Python.

-This is a private repository.
-Please, do not share the code if you have access to it.
+This is an old, small personal project that is no longer under development.
+The GUI may look differently depending on the OS.
+It currently looks ok in OpenSUSE Tumbleweed.